ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v3.md

 ### Using the Document editor type

-If you use the {@link framework/document-editor Document editor} in your application, you need to {@link module:editor-decoupled/decouplededitor~DecoupledEditor.create manually add the editor toolbar to the DOM}.
+If you use the {@link framework/document-editor Document (decoupled) editor} in your application, you need to {@link module:editor-decoupled/decouplededitor~DecoupledEditor.create manually add the editor toolbar to the DOM}.

 Since accessing the editor toolbar is not possible until after the editor instance is {@link module:core/editor/editor~Editor#event:ready ready}, put your toolbar insertion code in a method executed upon the [`ready`](#ready) event of the component, like in the following example: